 Is it a Criminal Offence to Avoid Paying VAT to HMRC?

 Making a late payment to the HMRC for VAT is not a criminal offence.
 You need to ensure regular contact is maintained with the HMRC highlighting that they are aware of your circumstances, helping so they do not need to escalate collection or enquiry.

 Sometimes, however, when arrears reach a specific trigger point, the HMRC, therefore, will send a ‘Notice of Requirement to Pay a Security for VAT’.
 Therefore a deposit is required acting as a bond to secure future debt.
 Security bonds have a 30-day payment term.
 Failure to deposit this then with the HMRC is considered a criminal offence, and HMRC will instruct the court for collection.

 For further reading, please view: Can HMRC hold directors liable for outstanding tax?

 Every effort should be made to avoid this, and should it happen, then urgently discuss this with your accountant or HBG Advisory.
 0800 612 5448.

 Allowances not Considered?

-The VAT surcharge system for late or non-payment can then cause a business to suffer significant fines/penalties for failing to account for VAT to the HMRC on the deadline date.
-Therefore you must make immediate contact with the HMRC, once you realise you are unable to make the VAT payment.
+The VAT surcharge system for late or non-payment can cause a business to suffer significant fines/penalties for failing to account for VAT to the HMRC on the deadline date.
+Therefore you must make immediate contact with the HMRC, once you realise you cannot make the VAT payment.
 Then you can negotiate an agreement for an extension to settle the debt owed.